-To connect the insert to the liner, refer to Section 9.5 Chimney liner installation.
+In order to connect the insert to the liner, refer to Section 9.5 Chimney liner installation.

 ATTENTION INSTALLER: When positioning the unit in a fireplace opening prior to the flue installation, install the insert into the opening until the top lip of air jacket is flush with fireplace facing.